Targets flea infestations specifically, ideal for sensitive dogs that test negative for heartworm.

-Uses 2 medications to kill adult fleas and their eggs.
+Uses 2 different medications to kill adult fleas and their eggs.
 Safe to use on puppies.
-Topical formula is easy to apply, lasts for 30 days.
+The topical formula is easy to apply, and lasts for 30 days.
 Does not aggravate existing skin conditions.

 Can take more than 72 hours to start working.
-Does not kill fleas at all cycles of life.
+Does not kill fleas in all cycles of life.

 Does not work well as a flea or tick repellent.
 Frequent treatments may be required for best results.